 Communicating for America is the parent, non-profit organization with tens of thousands of farmers, ranchers and small business members across the United States and abroad.
-The members are the hosts and our participants.
+The members are the exchange visitors.
 The CA organization has been promoting rural education, training, legislation and health care for close to half of a century.

 Communicating for Agriculture Scholarship and Education Foundation has awarded over $2.5 million in scholarships to young people worldwide.
-And the foundation is the registered entity with the U.S. Department of State for J-1 visas.
+The CA foundation is the registered entity with the U.S. Department of State for cultural exchange purposes

-CAEP administrates the training and internship programs on behalf of the Foundation.
+CAEP administrates the exchange visitor programs on behalf of the Foundation.

-CA has been a long-time adviser to the U.S. Department of State regarding regulatory issues for J-1 visas and has received high marks from Congress for our efforts to promote agriculture education:
+CA has received high marks from Congress for our efforts to promote agriculture education:

-Every winery, farm, ranch, nursery, business or other host business, as well as trainees and interns, are members of CA. This means that our host companies have a long term commitment of involvement with our organization, not just as a host to interns, but also as a member of our rural advocacy organization.
+Every winery, farm, ranch, nursery, business or other hosting business are members of CA which means that our hosting companies have a long-term commitment to involvement with our organization, not just as a host to exchange visitors, but also as a member of our rural advocacy organization.

-CAEP has State -of-the-art applicant processing: All candidates of CAEP programs are screened via video conferencing by CAEP.
-CAEP candidates complete all applications online, have all documents and contracts processed online, and all communication archived for auditing purposes and immediate retrieval.
+CAEP has State-of-the-art applicant processing: Candidates of CAEP programs are screened via video conferencing by CAEP.
+CAEP candidates complete all applications online, have all documents and training plans processed online, and all communication archived for auditing purposes and immediate retrieval.

 Communicating for America (CA)

 In 1972, Communicating for America (CA) started as a small group of dairy farmers in west central Minnesota.
 Today CA has tens of thousands of agriculture and small business members across the United States, and close to half a century of legislative accomplishments on behalf of our members.
-From helping to form the first state high-risk pool for the medically uninsurable in Minnesota in 1976, to the first beginning farmer loan program in Iowa in 1980, to forming its own international agriculture exchange program in 1985, to receiving the first Agriculture Apprenticeship designation granted by the U.S. Department of Labor in 2007.
-CA was founded to promote the general health, welfare and advancement of people in agriculture or small business, and after close to half of a century of service to rural America, that mission continues to drive CA today.
-For more information please www.communicatingforamerica.org.
+From helping to form the first state high-risk pool for the medically uninsurable in Minnesota in 1976 to the first beginning farmer loan program in Iowa in 1980, to form its international agriculture exchange program in 1985, to receive the first Agriculture Apprenticeship designation granted by the U.S. Department of Labor in 2007.
+CA was founded to promote the general health, welfare, and advancement of people in agriculture or small business, and after close to half of a century of service to rural America, that mission continues to drive CA today.
+For more information, please visit www.communicatingforamerica.org.

-The Communicating for Agriculture Scholarships and Education Foundation is authorized by the U.S. State Department to sponsor visas on behalf of the United State Government under the J1 category of Internship and Trainees.
+The Communicating for Agriculture Scholarships and Education Foundation is authorized by the U.S. State Department to sponsor programs on behalf of the United State Government under the J1 category for the intern and trainee category.
 The Foundation provides emerging leaders in rural communities scholarships for educational advancement - both here at home and abroad.
 Headed by leaders from all over the country, the Foundation helps cultivate new globally minded citizens through education and travel.
 The Foundation has awarded millions of dollars to young Americans striving to obtain their career dreams.
 Scholarships benefit a wide range of young people in the fields of nursing, agriculture, and other studies or who want to train in a field where the benefit of practical skill development can be taken back to their communities.
-The CA Foundation takes a "world view" that young people should be encouraged to visit countries with businesses that have global presence to develop global work skills.
-For more information please www.cafoundation.com.
+The CA Foundation takes a "world view" that young people should be encouraged to visit countries with businesses that have a global presence to develop global work skills.
+For more information, please visit www.cafoundation.com.